Neha2003Davis/RightsReach/README.md

 - Python 3.11+

 ### Clone the Repository
-To get started, clone the repository to your local machine
+To get started, clone the repository to your local machine by running:

 ```
 https://github.com/Neha2003Davis/RightsReach.git